Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Conclusion

 HTTPS records represent the future of web performance optimization, enabling browsers to establish faster, more secure connections.
-By advertising HTTP/3 support and providing connection hints, HTTPS records eliminate round trips and enable modern protocols from the first connection.
+By advertising HTTP/3 support, providing connection hints, and enabling Encrypted Client Hello, HTTPS records eliminate round trips and enable modern protocols from the first connection.
 DNScale's support for HTTPS records lets you optimize your web presence with cutting-edge DNS features.